integrativesoft/lara/README.md

 ## Integrating Lara into an existing web server

-The example above creates a standalone Lara web server.
-It's also possible to integrate Lara into an existing ASP.NET Core host.
-This lets you have some pages, files and webservices with Lara, while keeping other non-Lara services in the same ASP.NET Core host.
+The previous example created a standalone Lara web server.
+Another option is to integrate Lara into an existing ASP.NET Core host.

 To add Lara to an existing ASP.NET Core server, use: